Basis-Theory/docs/source/includes/detokenization/_expressions.md

 ## Detokenizing Complex Data

-Atomic Card, Atomic Bank, or generic tokens containing complex JSON objects can all be detokenized as well.
+Card, Bank, or generic tokens containing complex JSON objects can all be detokenized as well.
 Detokenization of complex token data is performed by embedding the token's JSON data within the request.
-For example, say you have the Atomic Card token:
+For example, say you have the Card token:

 <div class="center-column"></div>
 ```json